Improved Universal Graphs for Trees: Basic constructions proof overview

-The following result does not only establish that all admissible graphs (and thus in particular $U_{n,d}$) for $d=2$ and $d=3$ are universal, it even ensures the existence of an embedding such that the remainder is still admissible and thereby universal. \begin{lemma} Let $d\in\{2,3\}$, $A$ be an admissible graph and $F$ a forest with $|F| < |A|$.
-Then there exists an embedding $\lambda: V(F) \to V(A)$ of $F$ into $A$ such that $V=\lambda(V(F))$ are the first $|F|$ vertices in the eating order.
-In particular, $A\setminus V$ is admissible. \end{lemma} Note that an admissible graph $A$ with $n$ vertices is indeed universal: For any tree $T$ with $n$ vertices and any vertex $v$ in $T$, we can embed $T\setminus v$ into $A$ using Lemma \ref{lem:main} and then place $v$ at the root $r_A$, which is connected to \emph{all} of its descendants thanks to the \ref{en: type 1 edges} edges.

-We briefly explain why it suffices to examine universality only in the cases $d\in \{2,3\}$.
-This follows from the next lemma, which counts the number of edges in the graph $U_{n,d}$. \begin{lemma} If $d\neq 3$, then $U_{n,d}$ has $\frac{d}{\ln d}n \ln n + O(n)$ edges.
-Otherwise, $U_{n,3}$ has $\frac{19}{6\ln3}n \ln n + O(n)$ edges. \end{lemma} The \ref{en: type 3 edges} edges explain the exceptional result for $d=3$.
-However, since $ \frac{19}{6\ln3} < \frac{d}{\ln d}$ for $d \neq 3$, the lemma implies that it is enough to consider $d=3$ and we add $d=2$ for illustrative purposes.
-Combining these results, the universality of $U_{n,3}$, established in Lemma \ref{lem:main}, together with the correct number of edges from Lemma \ref{lem:size}, proves Theorem \ref{thm:main}.
+\begin{lemma} Let $d\in\{2,3\}$, $A$ be an admissible graph and $F$ a forest with $|F| < |A|$.
+Then there exists an embedding $\lambda$ of $F$ into $A$.
+In particular, $A\setminus \lambda(V(F))$ is admissible. \end{lemma} With this at hand, Lemma \ref{lem:univ}, which asserts that $U_{n,d}$ is universal for $d\in\{2,3\}$, follows immediately from the next remark. \begin{remark} Let $d\in\{2,3\}$ and $A$ be any admissible graph with $n$ vertices, in particular $A$ could be some $U_{n,d}$.
+For any tree $T$ with $n$ vertices and any vertex $v$ in $T$, we can embed $T\setminus v$ into $A$ using Lemma \ref{lem:embedding} and then place $v$ at the root $r_A$, which is connected to \emph{all} of its descendants thanks to the \ref{en: type 1 edges} edges.
+This shows that $A$ is universal. \end{remark} The second main ingredient in our proof is the following lemma that counts the edges in $U_{n,d}$.
+Together with the aforementioned remark, this concludes the proof of Theorem~\ref{thm:main}. \begin{lemma} If $d\neq 3$, then $U_{n,d}$ has $\frac{d}{\ln d}n \ln n + O(n)$ edges.
+Moreover, $U_{n,3}$ has $\frac{19}{6\ln3}n \ln n + O(n)$ edges. \end{lemma} The proof is given in Section~\ref{sec:size}.
+Note that the \ref{en: type 3 edges} edges explain the exceptional result for $d=3$.
+Observe that by combining this lemma together with Lemma~\ref{lem:univ} we directly obtain Theorem \ref{thm:main}.
+However, some remarks are in place.
+First of all,